Last Updated on November 21, 2019

 Experiencing a WA sunset will be one of the simple things that will make your holiday in Australia one you will always remember.

-Don’t leave Australia without seeing Darwin As the capital of the Top End of Australia’s Northern Territory, Darwin has its own charm and character, based not only on its geographical location, but also on history and a couple of significant natural events.
+Don’t leave Australia without seeing Darwin As the capital of the Top End of Australia’s Northern Territory, Darwin has its own charm and character, based not only on its geographical location but also on history and a couple of significant natural events.
 On the 19th February 1942, during World War II, the city was bombed by the same Japanese force which struck Pearl Harbour.
-Darwin suffered a great deal of destruction from the air raid attacks (64 in total), which was which was kept quiet at the time, to not cause panic in Australia!
+Darwin suffered a great deal of destruction from the air raid attacks (64 in total), which was kept quiet at the time, to not cause panic in Australia!